-In case more than 4 subjects do not complete the trial (including subjects non-evaluable for PK), subjects may be replaced if considered necessary to reach the objective of the trial.
+In case more than 4 subjects do not complete the trial (including subjects non- evaluable for PK), subjects may be replaced if considered necessary to reach the objective of the trial.
 Subjects who withdraw or are withdrawn from treatment or assessments because of a drug-related adverse event will not be replaced.
-The Clinical Trial Leader together with the Trial Pharmacologist and the Trial Statistician are to decide, if and how many subjects will be replaced.
-The total number of replacements may not exceed 4.
-A replacement subject will be assigned a unique randomization number, and will be assigned to the same treatment sequence as the subject he replaces.
+The Clinical Trial Leader together with the Trial Clinical Pharmacologist and the Trial Statistician are to decide, if and how many subjects will be replaced.
+The total number of replacements may not exceed 17 subjects.
+A replacement subject will be assigned a unique trial subject number, and will be assigned to the same treatment sequence as the subject he or she replaces.